 Skip to content

-It shows that the demand for mobile and web applications is enhanced.
+It shows that the demand for mobile and web applications is increasing.
 Still, businesses and individuals prefer fast and affordable low-code/no-code BaaS options instead of handling complex code and server-side functionalities.
-Similarly, MarketsAndMarkets anticipates in its recent report that the BaaS or MBaaS market will hit $9.2 Billion by 2028 with a CAGR of 17.5%.
+Similarly, MarketsAndMarkets anticipates in its recent report that the BaaS or MBaaS market will hit $9.2 billion by 2028 with a CAGR of 17.5%.

 What Is BaaS?